All about Shoes

 foot measurement tools

-Before you start, gather these simple tools:
+You don't need any special equipment.
+Before you start, gather these items:

-• Ruler or tape measure
+• A ruler or tape measure

-Step 1: Prepare Your Workspace
+Step 1: Prepare Your Surface

-Step 2: Position Your Foot Correctly
+Step 2: Position Your Foot

-Step 3: Trace Your Foot Outline
+Step 3: Trace Your Foot

-Step 4: Measure Foot Length
+Step 4: Measure Your Foot Length

 foot length measurement

-Step 5: Measure Foot Width
+Step 5: Measure Your Foot Width

 classic zero shoe size guide